NexusMutual/docs/docs/protocol/capital-pool/investments.md

 * [Signalling Vote: how to proceed with staking on Enzyme vault (first 50% AUM)](https://snapshot.org/#/community.nexusmutual.eth/proposal/0x2062275bd251ee368d58f6c83e22b457242899d106352073d3c103a69911290d)

 Members signaled their support via Snapshot and this proposal was transitioned to an [NMPIP](https://forum.nexusmutual.io/t/nmpip-196-restart-enzyme-vault-start-staking-through-kiln-6-624-weth/1174/1), which was then put on chain for a full-member vote.
-* Members voted in favor of [NMPIP 196: Stake 6624 WETH from the Nexus Mutual Enzyme vault through Kiln](https://app.nexusmutual.io/governance/view?proposalId=196) and 6,624 WETH from the Nexus Mutual Enzyme vault (i.e., a portion of the capital pool) to Kiln.
+* Members voted in favor of [NMPIP 196: Stake 6624 WETH from the Nexus Mutual Enzyme vault through Kiln](https://app.nexusmutual.io/governance/view?proposalId=196) and 6,624 WETH from the Nexus Mutual Enzyme vault (i.e., a portion of the Capital Pool) to Kiln.

 The 6,224 WETH was staked in Kiln and is currently accuring staking rewards.
 See [Avantgarde's latest post](https://forum.nexusmutual.io/t/nmpip-196-restart-enzyme-vault-start-staking-through-kiln-6-624-weth/1174/5?u=bravenewdefi) on the governance forum for a status update.

 ## Investment performance

-The capital pool contract can be verified on-chain.
+The Capital Pool contract can be verified on-chain.
 Anyone can view the crypto assets held in the pool.
 * [Capital Pool Address](https://etherscan.io/address/0xcafea112db32436c2390f5ec988f3adb96870627): 0xcafea112Db32436c2390F5EC988f3aDB96870627

 ## Lido Finance rewards history

-Lido Finance has a [reward history tool](https://stake.lido.fi/rewards) that anyone can use to see how many stETH have been earned from the mutual's staked ETH.
-You can enter the mutual's capital pool address into the rewards history tool to see the total earnings from the stETH held in the capital pool.
+Lido Finance has a [reward history tool](https://stake.lido.fi/rewards) that anyone can use to see how many stETH have been earned from the Mutual's staked ETH.
+You can enter the Mutual's Capital Pool address into the rewards history tool to see the total earnings from the stETH held in the Capital Pool.

 ## Nexus Mutual Enzyme vault

-[The Enzyme Finance vault has a dashboard](https://app.enzyme.finance/vault/0x27f23c710dd3d878fe9393d93465fed1302f2ebd) that tracked the initial capital pool allocation to the M11 Credit WETH lending pool on Maple Finance.
+[The Enzyme Finance vault has a dashboard](https://app.enzyme.finance/vault/0x27f23c710dd3d878fe9393d93465fed1302f2ebd) that tracked the initial Capital Pool allocation to the M11 Credit WETH lending pool on Maple Finance.
 The funds were withdrawn from the M11 Credit WETH pool in February 2023 and 50% of the WETH held in the Nexus Mutual Enzyme vault has been allocated to ETH staking with Kiln.
 Anyone can review the financial performance of the vault, movement/deployment of funds through the vault, and earnings over time.